 Dr. David Backer joined the Center for International Development and Conflict Management (CIDCM) at the University of Maryland in March 2012.
-In his capacity as Assistant Director of CIDCM, he serves as an expert on projects in the area of conflict management policy research, as well as coordinates the development of the biennial publication Peace and Conflict.
+In his capacity as Director of CIDCM, he serves as an expert on projects in the area of conflict management policy research, as well as coordinates the development of the biennial publication Peace and Conflict.

 Previously, Dr. Backer was a Senior Program Officer at the United States Institute of Peace (USIP).
 His responsibilities included overseeing lessons learned initiatives on Gender, Conflict & Peacebuilding and Peace Education, designing and supervising the Strategic Focus Project Fund, contributing to the administration of the Annual Grant Competition, and managing a portfolio of grantees engaged in conflict resolution and peacebuilding projects around the world.